pyaesoekyaw/docker-beginner-lab/README.md

 - Host Key Verification Strategy: For a lab environment, select Non verifying Verification Strategy.
 Click Save.

-### 7. Install unzip, awscli2 on Jenkins Agent and Assign iam Role to EC2
+### 7. Install unzip, awscli2, Trivy on Jenkins Agent and Assign iam Role to EC2
 The agent needs the AWS CLI to interact with ECR and unzip to install it.

 **On Jenkins Agent:**